Successive-approximation ADC: Inaccuracies in non-ideal analog circuits

+Calibration of the element weights allows for greater accuracy, but generally, some redundancy is then required.

-Charge-redistribution successive-approximation ADC
+Charge-redistribution, successive-approximation ADC

 Switched capacitor array acting as the DAC for an N-bit charge-redistribution SAR ADC, fed into a ground-referenced comparator.

-One of the most common SAR ADC implementations uses a charge-scaling DAC consisting of an array of individually-switched capacitors sized in powers of two and an additional duplicate of the smallest capacitor, for a total of N+1 capacitors for N bits.
+A charge-redistribution, successive-approximation ADC employs a switched capacitor array to perform the functions of both sample-and-hold and DAC.
+It has a charge-scaling DAC consisting of an array of individually-switched capacitors, sized in powers of two, and an additional duplicate of the smallest capacitor, resulting in a total of N+1 capacitors for N bits.
 Thus if the largest capacitance is C, then the array's total capacitance is 2C.

-The switched capacitor array acts as both the sample-and-hold element and the DAC.
-Redistributing their charge will adjust their net voltage, which is fed into the negative input of a comparator (whose positive input is always grounded) to perform the binary search using the following steps:
+Redistributing the capacitors' charge will adjust their net voltage, which is fed into the negative input of a comparator (whose positive input is always grounded) to perform the binary search using the following steps:

 3 bit capacitive ADC, using V_{ref} = 5V.
 The bottom left transient simulation uses V_{in} ≅ 3.5V or about .7 of V_{ref}, resulting in an answer of 5/8 (101 in binary), representing 3.125V or 0.625 of V_{ref}.
 "PESE" is the voltage on the array, and its remaining final voltage is the conversion's residual error.